edisona/pigpy/README.txt

     3) Data management and cleanup code
     4) Easy testing for report correctness

-pypig is an attempt to fill in these holes by providing a python module that knows how to talk to a Hadoop cluster and can create and manage complex report structures.
+pigpy is an attempt to fill in these holes by providing a python module that knows how to talk to a Hadoop cluster and can create and manage complex report structures.

 h1.
 Getting started